MINNEAPOLIS - Before the Todd Hoffner era ever really began, it drew to an abrupt close.

 His departure proved as surprising as his Jan.
-30 arrival, when Minot State ended Hoffner's 20-monthlong unemployment by offering him a lifeline: another job in the Northern Sun Intercollegiate Conference.
+30 arrival, when Minot State ended Hoffner's eight-monthlong unemployment by offering him a lifeline: another job in the Northern Sun Intercollegiate Conference.

 Former Minot State football coach Todd Hoffner, who announced Tuesday he plans return to Minnesota State-Mankato, fights back tears during a press conference in Minneapolis.

 "This was not an easy decision," Hoffner said with his wife, Melodee, and lawyers Chris Madel and Jim Fleming seated beside him.
 "I will remain forever grateful to Minot State.
 Their willingness to take a chance on me will never be forgotten."

 Hoffner's decision stems from an arbitrator's April 9 ruling that the newly hired Minot State coach had been wrongfully fired from MSU-Mankato in May 2013.
 At that moment, the door that so swiftly closed on him nearly a year ago reopened.

 "We were elated when we got the news," Melodee Hoffner said.
 "When you go through something like this, you hope that people will make the kind of decisions that were made."